cdiener/pytest_tutorial/docs/pytest.md

 ---

+## Why testing?

+Because we make assumptions in our code.

+---

 ## What is testing?

+> "[A test is] a contract between your current self and your future self."
+> <br>-- Eric Ma, PyCon 2017

-Writing code to verify that other code works.
+Writing code to verify that other code works gives us

-Developer usually participates only in <span class="accent">unit testing</span>
+<span class="accent">unit tests</span>.
-or integration testing.

 ---